reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Great work!
 You've reimplemented the JavaScript tutorial as Python.

+## Summary

-This tutorial uses Python to demonstrate how RPC frontends are built in Reach, but it is similarly easy to write RPC frontends in other languages, such as with the [JavaScript (RPC)](https://docs.reach.sh/ref-frontends-rpc-js.html), [Go (RPC)](https://docs.reach.sh/ref-frontends-rpc-go.html), and [C# RPC](https://docs.reach.sh/ref-frontends-rpc-cs.html) libraries.
+This tutorial used Python to demonstrate how RPC frontends are built in Reach, but it is similarly easy to write RPC frontends in other languages, such as with the [JavaScript (RPC)](https://docs.reach.sh/ref-frontends-rpc-js.html), [Go (RPC)](https://docs.reach.sh/ref-frontends-rpc-go.html), and [C# RPC](https://docs.reach.sh/ref-frontends-rpc-cs.html) libraries.